OWASP/OdTM/applications/OdTMServer/README.md

 and test them against a semantic interpretation of DFD.
 You can represent source data as:

-* a JSON file of the [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) model.
+* a JSON file, compatible with the [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) tool.
-Create a diagram with Threat Dragon like [this one](cases/tdexample.json).
+Creating a diagram with GUI of Threat Dragon, like [this one](cases/tdexample.json), and processing by the OdTMServer application, you can get a threat model like [this](cases/tdexample_modelled.json).

-Process the model with the OdTMServer application and get a threat model like [this](cases/tdexample_modelled.json).
+* a text file with ABox axioms, like [this one](cases/01verysimplecase).

-* a text file with ABox axioms, like [this one](cases/01verysimplecase)
+You can get a simple console output, used for the test purposes.

 To compile & run the application: